pingcap/tispark/README.md

 | spark.tispark.grpc.timeout_in_sec |  10 | GRPC timeout time in seconds |
 | spark.tispark.meta.reload_period_in_sec |  60 | Metastore reload period in seconds |
 | spark.tispark.plan.allowaggpushdown |  true | If allow aggregation pushdown (in case of busy TiKV nodes) |

+*Note*: Currently you *MUST* explicitly specify `spark.tispark.pd.addresses` in your configuration file or pass it as runtime argument, or TiSpark may not work properly.

 ## Quick start